 Total cost, including any taxes or fees

-A Standard Invoice is straightforward and is ideal for business owners managing smaller projects with clear start and end dates.
+A standard invoice is straightforward and is ideal for business owners managing smaller projects with clear start and end dates.

 2. Progress Billing Invoice